Skip links

 Company Profile

-Wonder Maria Films is a new production company based in Lisbon, Portugal.
-It was founded by four longtime friends with experienced careers in script writing, production, and film direction.
-Our aim is to create and produce social and politically relevant projects for a world desperately needing for change.
+We aim to create and produce social and politically relevant projects for a world desperately needing for change.